Using Linkly with ChatGPT

 ChatGPT Integration FAQs

-Double-check your API key in the Linkly dashboard at Settings → API.
-Make sure the API key is entered correctly in the Action's authentication settings.
+Double-check your API key in the Linkly dashboard at Settings → API Keys.
+Make sure the API key is entered correctly.
 Verify there are no extra spaces in your credentials.

 Do I need a ChatGPT Plus subscription?